Gavriil1/CI_PP3_BJ/README.md

     1) Player and Casino receives two random cards from the followoing array: unlimitted_deck = [2, 3, 4, 5, 6, 7, 8, 9, 10, 10, 10, 10, 11]
     2) Player can see both his cards and only one card of the casino
-    3) If at some point of the game the same of the cards is over 21 casino/player who have the nand loses straight away
+    3) If at some point of the game the sum of the cards is over 21 casino/player who have the cards loses straight away
-    4) If at some point of the game, the sum of the card is 21, casino/player who have the card wins straight away.
+    4) If at some point of the game, the sum of the card is 21, casino/player who have the cards wins straight away.
     5) If sum of the cards is bellow 21 for both players and noone wants to take additional card, we compaire sum of player and casino cards to define a winner.

     6) After receiving two cards the player may choose to receive additional card.
     7) If player do not want to take additional card, casino check if Casino SUM > Player SUM and if Casino SUM 17.
 If it is the case, casino takes additional card.
 If the above statement is not true, casino does not take any additional card.

-#### Play
+#### Game

 When the user click "RUN Program"
 He is welcomed to the game.
 The game informs him that he is going to play a game of 10 rounds.
 Website informs him that results of the game will be saved to Excel.

 After the user has an option to press 0 to see game manual,  or to press any other key to start a game.

-When the ame starts the user receives 2 cards and see both of them.
+When the game starts the user receives 2 cards and see both of them.
 Casino also receives two cards but player can see only 1 of them.

-After user has an option to take a new card.
-If the user does not take card casino starts taking new card.
+After user has an option to take an additional card.
+If player receive an additional card we have three outcomes
+1. Player SUm  > 21.
+In this situation the player loses
+2. Player sum = 21.
+Player wins
+3. Player Sum <21 in this case player may take additional card.
+If player does not take additional card the casino starts playing.

+After the user rejects to take a new card the casino starts playing.
+Casino Checks if casino sum > player sum.
+In this is the case, casino wins.

+If Casino SUM <= Player SUM and Casino Sum < 17 the casino takes additional cards. in this senario we have the following outomes:
+1. Casino Sum > 21.
+In this scenario casino loses the game.
+2. Casino Sum = 21.
+In this scenario casino wins.
+3. If casino Sum > player sum casino wins
+4. If casino Sum <= Player Sum  and Casino Sum > 17.
+We compaire the sums of Casino and Player to define a winner.
+5. If casino Sum <= Player Sum  and Casino Sum < 17.
+Casino takes a new card and we check again if statements from 1-5 are true.
+Finaly the casino wins or loses the game according to the if statements above

-#### Game
+#### End of a Game

-Players take turns to make their moves.
-The player to start is randomly selected by the program.
-The current player's name is displayed beneath the blue board showing which piece they play with.
-Player has to select which column they want to locate their piece in.
-Operation: Input a numeric value between 1 - 7 and press enter key.

-A selection of invalid column will display a warning message and ask user to select a valid column.

-The game continues until one of the players connect their four pieces.

-When a player wins, a message with their name is shown on the screen.

-Players have 4 different options to choose from:
-1. Play again
-2. Go to main menu
-3. See your statistics
-4. Quit game

-Operation: Input a numeric value and press enter key.

-#### Play again
 At the end of the game the user has an option to play a game again.

 Here is an output the user is going to see: